 - There is a small but vocal group of people who will not stand for anyone who uses non-attacking moves in their monsters.
 There seems to be a continuum here; one example of disagreement among this group is whether or not Sleep moves are acceptable.
 This is likely a side effect of competitive circles, who dislike moves and strategies that rely on luck calculations such as chance of evasion and duration of status effects.
 After all, one of their goals is for any two matches in which the players perform the same actions to have the same outcome, and thus conclusively prove which player is more skilled and not more lucky.
 It's also a mentality holdover from the average first playthrough, when the player is wondering why the hell Tail Whip, Growl, and Leer are even in the game.

 - From the Pokémon Black and White fandom are people who view N Harmonia as "weak and stupid" because he doesn't go around doing a ton of evil stuff like the other main-series antagonists before him did (this despite the fact that he does use a Legendary Pokemon far more effectively than the others, and he still controls the story to a greater extent than any villain before him except Cyrus).

 - In Dynasty Warriors, one of the biggest reasons Guan Suo gets backlash from fans is solely for his character design (Or more specifically, having flower in his hair).
 The majority of the backlash comes from fans from the west, who only tolerate characters with a bishounen appearance if their actions or relevance screams badassery.
 Since he fits neither note , he is seen as a Scrappy in their eyes.

-- The King of Fighters: This one of the reasons why Yuki was hated.
+- The King of Fighters: One of the reasons why Yuki was hated.
 Since she was a mix of Barrier Maiden and Ordinary High-School Student who didn't fight, fans of other female characters thought she was stupid, useless, weak, and stole Kyo from "more deserving" strong females (and/or other males).